AI tools for data analysis: Automate Cleaning, Visualization & Insights (2024)

 - Augmented Analytics: Tableau CRM enhances data exploration with AI-powered suggestions.
 It helps users identify relevant metrics, explore different perspectives, and uncover hidden insights.
 Natural language processing (NLP) allows users to ask questions in plain English and receive data-driven answers.

 - Predictive Analytics: Tableau CRM builds predictive models to forecast future outcomes.
 For example, a sales team can predict which leads are most likely to convert, while a service team can anticipate which customers are at risk of churning.
-These predictions empower teams to take proactive action and improve performance.
+These predictions teams to take proactive action and improve performance.

-- Embedded Analytics: Seamlessly integrates analytics into Salesforce workflows.
+- Embedded Analytics: integrates analytics into Salesforce workflows.
 Viewing dashboards and insights directly within Salesforce context makes data actionable without switching applications.

 Use Cases